 4 ways to nurture the financial wellbeing of your team during Covid

-2020 has been a year like no other, full of ups and downs and is it draws to a close we want to look at the ways you can help nurture the financial wellbeing of your team, to the end of the year and beyond.
+The last year has been like no other and as lockdown continues into 2021 we want to look at the ways you can help nurture the financial wellbeing of your team, to the end of lockdown and beyond.

 1. Breaking the last taboo

 Here at Wagestream, we want to end the last taboo, talking about money.

 Talking about money makes some of us blush but we all have money and even money worry at some point in our lives.
 Whether it’s discussing the best savings rates or chatting about your latest snazzy budgeting app, talking about money should be as normal as talking about the weather.

 But we know, at least for now, talking about money is not as easy as talking about the weather.
 So when you start talking to your team about money keep it relaxed and start dropping your money thoughts into conversations, the more honest the better.
 This might just be about an offer you’ve spotted when switching bank providers or an easy new savings challenge you’ve started.
 Leading by example when talking about money means your team will feel more comfortable talking about money if they see you doing it.

 As a manager, you could tell your team that you are always there to help them with their finances by operating an ‘open door’ policy.

 Having engaging financial tips and tricks at your fingertips means you can encourage your team to explore it in their own time.
 The Learn section in the Wagestream app offers tips on how to make the most out of your money, all the articles are provided by The Money and Pensions Service covering lots of topics that can help improve the financial wellbeing of your team.

 The Learn section of the app also arms you as a manager with knowledge around money management that can help you answer any questions you might get from your team.